 When you think of Bali, you think of an exotic location half a world away.
 You think of long stretches of golden, sandy beaches, palm trees and laid-back island life – and that’s before you’ve even ventured there.
 Once you have been, you come to the realization that it’s all of the above – and so much more.

 Bali, in large part, is “typical South East Asia”.
-By “typical South East Asia”, I mean that it’s cheap to us western folk, it’s hot and sweaty, and the road system is chaotic.
+By “typical South East Asia”, I mean that it’s cheap to us western folk (with affordable beachfront villas), it’s hot and sweaty, and the road system is chaotic.
 Usually, roads in South East Asian suburbs have no set lanes, so cars and motorbikes are free to roam wherever they please.
 There are more bikes than there are cars, as bikes are cheaper to buy and maintain, and getting across the roads is an art in itself.
 You have to take a big leap of faith and just set off walking.
 If you watch the oncoming traffic, and try and swerve around them, you will most likely cause an accident.
 However, if you concentrate on getting to the pavement on the other side, and let the traffic swerve around you, you will make it across in one piece!